MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 2. Select **Add a site**.
 3. Enter the site address and pick the engine that should be used to open the site.
 Add comments as needed and select **Save**.

-If a site is added to a previously published list, the **Status** column will show the upload pending icon until the site list is published again.
-Hovering over the icon to will show a tooltip with the reason the upload is pending.
-The following tooltips are used:

-- **Pending add** – the entry was added
-- **Pending edit** – the entry was edited
-- **Pending delete** – the entry was deleted
+   > [!NOTE]
+   > The **Status** column for any entries added to a Published site list will show **Addition pending**.
+If you navigate to the list of site lists by selecting **Microsoft Edge site lists** at the top of the screen, you'll see that the **Published Status** column shows **Changes pending publish** to indicate that latest updates to the site list need to be published in order for users to receive them.
+You can use the **Filter** button _(next to the Search box)_ to select Addition pending to see all added entries that are pending publication.

 ### View the change history for site entries